"[T]hat champion of commoners, of Mudbloods and Muggles"

 Albus went on to be a stand-out student at Hogwarts, and was about to go on a grand tour of the Wizarding world with Elphias Doge in 1899 when Ariana accidentally killed their mother Kendra.
 Instead of traveling the world and launching a great career, Albus reluctantly stayed to care for Ariana.
 That summer he met young Gellert Grindelwald and became entranced with Gellert and his ideas: visions of Wizard supremacy, and his search for the three Deathly Hallows.
 Ariana was neglected while Albus became infatuated with Gellert and discussed Wizard takeovers “for the greater good” of the world.
 Eventually, Albus’s brother Aberforth confronted the two of them about Ariana, a fight ensued, and Ariana was killed.
 Gellert fled, and Albus fully realized what his friend was capable of, and where his ideas would have taken them.
 Albus deeply regretted his role in his sister’s death for the rest of his life.

-Instead of conquering the world, Albus avoided politics and concentrated on scholarship, discovering the twelve uses of dragon’s blood, and exploring alchemy with Nicholas Flamel.
-At some point in the 1930s he became a professor at Hogwarts where he taught Transfiguration.
+Instead of conquering the world, Albus avoided politics and concentrated on scholarship, discovering the twelve uses of dragon’s blood, and exploring alchemy with Nicolas Flamel.
+A few years after leaving Hogwarts, he became a professor at there where he taught Transfiguration.
 In 1938, Tom Riddle was admitted to Hogwarts.
 While others were impressed with his brilliance, Dumbledore began to be disturbed by Tom’s fascination with power and cruelty toward others.
 As Europe descended into totalitarianism and war, Tom Riddle became fascinated by similar ideas of Wizard supremacy.
 He changed his name to Lord Voldemort, and began gathering objects of power and seeking ways to cheat death.
 After Dumbledore’s spectacular defeat of his onetime friend Grindelwald in 1945, Albus Dumbledore became the only wizard that Voldemort feared.

 When Lord Voldemort and the Death Eaters began their brutal subjugation of Wizarding society in the 1970s and the Ministry of Magic could not cope, Dumbledore (now Hogwarts Headmaster) formed the Order of the Phoenix to fight against Voldemort and for the rights of Muggles and Muggle-born wizards.
 The Order suffered tremendous losses, but prevailed when Voldemort’s power was broken by Lily Potter’s instinctive self-sacrifice for her infant son Harry, “the boy who lived.”
 Dumbledore delivered the orphaned Harry to his Muggle aunt for protection, and a ten-year period of relative peace began.